caktus/talks/djangocon/2013/scaling/scaling.rst

 - The project is quite large, with about 85 Django views in total and at least 40 custom models
 - Only about 5 of those views really matter scaling-wise
 - The remaining 80 or so are for use by administrators uploading surveys or rosters, downloading responses, managing users, and other related tasks
-- A core requirement was to save the results to disk on each page submission, so the survey_change_page view is doing a lot of writes
+- A core requirement was to save the results to disk on each page submission--this was so we didn't lose any data we'd reported to have saved
-- This means 4-5 INSERT statements per page, which can be grouped into one statement using the bulk_create method in Django 1.4
+- This means 4-5 INSERT statements per page, which can be grouped into one statement using the bulk_create method in Django 1.4, but this does not eliminate the scaling problem of doing that many writes

 ----